 Maintaining a proper growing condition along with enough fertilization keeps the Philodendron foliage strong and healthy.
 The more pinkish variegated leaves you have, the more sunlight and proper care you have to provide to keep it healthy.

 Philodendron is a vining plant that means it needs support to grow higher.
 The foliage of Philodendron isn’t as strong to support the weight of the plant.
 Without any assistance, the leaves will start spreading on the floor, and you risk damaging the plant.

 If you’re planting it indoors, you can provide support by tying it with a rope to the ceiling and wrapping the vines around it.
 You can also provide a stick or post to climb the vine around as the plant grows.

 How to Plant Pink Princess Philodendron from Seeds

-But if you're still interested in taking a chance and plant it from seed then keep reading.
+But if you’re still interested in taking a chance and planting it from seed then keep reading.